lakhansamani/cloud-container-apis/readme.md

 # cloud-container-apis

-Graphql APIs to spawn up a container & delete a container
+Graphql APIs to spin up a container & delete a container

 # Getting started